nishanil/Mini-Hacks/Emotion API/Readme.md

 This challenge requires:

 * Active Microsoft Azure Subscription.
 Trial is available [here](https://azure.microsoft.com/en-in/free/)
-* Microsoft Visual Studio 2015 Update 3 on Windows (with Xamarin tools installed)
+* Visual Studio 2017 on Mac or Windows (with Mobile Development for .NET)
-* Xamarin Studio on Mac

 ### Challenge Walkthrough ###